 #2 Overusing keywords and buzzwords

 Admittedly, one of the goals of content creation is search engine optimization.
 Keywords can certainly increase exposure, but oversaturating your content with keywords is counterproductive.
 It turns away your valuable readers.
 The same is true for whatever buzzword is currently trending in your vertical.
 Use keywords and buzzwords sparingly, always keeping the goal of your content creation efforts in mind (point 1).
-Readers will share quality content and which will then generate trust within your target audience.
+Readers will share quality content, which will then generate trust within your target audience.

 #3 Enough with the intrusive ads